zhihanyang2022/off-policy-continuous-control/README.md

+Epoch steps should be greater than or equal to the number of timesteps per episode, for logging purposes

 Every single environment must be wrapped by TimeLimit, not necessarily the outermost though, explains how my code works

 For episodic tasks, you want to set max_episode_len to be 1 + the actual max_episode_len